Find Grad Schools

 The states with the most job growth for Wind Energy Project Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Wind Energy Project Manager
+Salary for a Wind Energy Project Manager

-Wind Energy Project Managers make between $52,550 and $183,430 a year.
+The typical yearly salary for Wind Energy Project Managers is somewhere between $52,550 and $183,430.

 undefined